mksaraf/kubernetes-lab-tutorial/content/ingress.md

     app: website
 ```

 Please, note the services above are defined as type of ``ClusterIP`` and then they are not exposed to the external.
-This is required since the Ingress will configure the cluster to route requests to the services without passing through the kube proxy.

 Create the application and the service
 ```bash